laminlabs/lamindb/README.md

 This is how you can query 14 built-in registries in `lamindb` (`Artifact`, `Storage`, `Feature`, `Record`, etc.) and 13 biological entities in `bionty` (`Disease`, `CellType`, `Tissue`, etc.) mapping >20 public ontologies.

-### Writing data
+### Setup

+To write data, you need to configure a writable LaminDB instance.
-If you have collaborator access or created an instance at [lamin.ai](https://lamin.ai), run:
+If created an instance at [lamin.ai](https://lamin.ai) or you have collaborator access, run:

 ```shell
 lamin login
 lamin connect account/name
 ```

-If you want to work with a local SQLite instance, run:
+If you prefer to work with a local SQLite instance, akin to a local git repo, run:

 ```shell
 lamin init --storage ./quickstart-data --modules bionty